 In this course, we'll demonstrate how to program a ride-sharing app using the bi-directional communication that WebSockets and Django Channels provide.
 We'll then tie it all together by creating a nice UI with React.

 The instruction will be given in three parts:

 - Part 1: Using Test-Driven Development, we'll write and test the server-side code powered by Django and Django Channels.

 - Part 2: We'll set up the client-side React app along with authentication and authorization.
 Also, we'll streamline the development workflow by adding Docker.

 - Part 3: Finally, we'll walk through the process of creating the app UI with React.

-In the end, you will have an app with two user experiences—one from the perspective of the driver and the other from the rider.
-You will be able to access both experiences simultaneously in order to see how a trip is planned and executed in real-time.
+In the end, you'll have an app with two user experiences: one from the perspective of the driver and the other from the rider.
+You'll be able to access both experiences simultaneously in order to see how a trip is planned and executed in real-time.

 At any time, consult the taxi-react-app repository to compare your code to the source of truth.

 - Python (v3.9)

 - Redis (v6.2)